Noordfrees/Mosaik/README.md

 ## Custom Data

 All data is stored in the `data` directory.
 Place your own images in `data/images` to include them as backgrounds in the game.

+One day I might write a guide how to design your own bricksets.

 ## Website